datocms/old-website/src/docs/05_guides/05_localizing-images/01_index.md

 ---
-title: How to localize images
+title: How to localize your images alt and title
 excerpt: Learn how to use your own S3 bucket and Imgix account to serve your assets
 ---